Bergen Line

-The Bergen Line or the Bergen Railway (Bergensbanen or Bergensbana), is a 371 km long scenic standard gauge railway line between Bergen and Hønefoss, Norway.
-The name is often applied for the entire route from Bergen via Drammen to Oslo, where the passenger trains go, a distance of 496 km.
+The Bergen Line, or the Bergen Railway (Bergensbanen or Bergensbana), is a 371 km long scenic standard gauge railway line between Bergen and Hønefoss, Norway.
+The name is often applied to the entire route from Bergen to Oslo, including the Randsfjord and Drammen lines between Hønefoss and Oslo, covering a total distance of 496 km.
 It is the highest mainline railway line in Northern Europe, crossing the Hardangervidda plateau at 1237 m above sea level.

 The railway opened from Bergen to Voss in 1883 as the narrow gauge Voss Line.
 In 1909 the route was continued over the mountain to Oslo and the whole route converted to standard gauge, and the Voss Line became part of the Bergen Line.
 The line is single track, and was electrified in 1954–64.
 The Bergen Line is owned and maintained by Bane NOR, and served with passenger trains by Vy Tog and freight trains by CargoNet.
 The Flåm Line remains as the only branch line, after the closure of the Hardanger Line.
 The western section from Bergen to Voss is also served by the Bergen Commuter Rail, and was shortened following the 1966 opening of the Ulriken Tunnel.

 History

 The Voss Line

-The first documented idea of building a railway between Norway's two largest cities was launched by Hans Gløersen on 24 August 1871 in Bergensposten.
-The forest supervisor in Voss suggested building the railway via Voss and Hallingdal to connect with the Krøderen Line.
-Back in 1866 the same person had launched the idea of the Jæren Line.
-Within days of the launch of the Bergen Line the city council had assimilated support for the suggestion.
-In 1872 the railway director Carl Abraham Pihl and two engineers went on a survey tour to look at the suggested line.
-At the time it was common that proposals for railways came from local initiative, and that local municipalities and private investors would then pay about 20% of the investments, the state covering the rest, mostly through foreign debt.
+The first documented proposal for building a railway between Norway's two largest cities was announced by Andreas Tanberg Gløersen on 24 August 1871 in Bergensposten.
+The forest supervisor in Voss suggested building the railway via Voss and Hallingdal, connecting with the Krøderen Line.
+In 1866, Gløersen had come up with the idea of the Jæren Line.
+Within days of his proposal for the Bergen Line, the city council expressed support for the suggestion.
+In 1872, the railway director Carl Abraham Pihl and two engineers went on a survey tour along suggested line.
+At the time it was common that proposals for railways came from local initiative, and that local municipalities and private investors would then pay for about 20% of the investments, the state covering the rest, mostly through foreign debt.